Create a forecast manually

 Time range and Input measure are the default settings on the create forecast screen.

 Time range: The default time selected is the Next 12 months.
-Clicking on the time range will open a popup with available time ranges.
+Clicking the time range opens a pop-up with available time ranges.

 What to forecast: The application picks one measure as a default input measure from the available measures in the forecast.
 To select other input measures, click the input measure field, and a dropdown will appear below.